giftgiver/gift-giver-server/README.md

 ## VSCode

 I have included my vscode debug config in source control so that use of the node/debugger breakpoints are supported out of the box.
-Code users will see two debug configurations for attching to the docker container and one for running mocha tests.
+Code users will see two debug configurations for attching to the docker container and one for running jest tests.

 ## TODO: